Mobility Pricing: Background

 Mobility pricing shall manage transport infrastructure of road and rail efficiently.
 According to information from the evaluation report, use-based charges for use of infrastructure and services shall be collected in private and in public transport, with the aim of influencing the demand for mobility.

 Pilot testing

 Pilot tests will allow to learn how mobility pricing effectively will affects the traffic, the economy, the environment and regional development.
-The cantons of Genève, Ticino and Zug, as well as the city of Rapperswil-Jona and Bern announced, during the public hearing prior to September 2016, to be interested in to perform pilot tests.
-As of June 2016, the Seedamm causeway and the narrow Bahnhofstrasse road in Rapperswil (a locality of Rapperswil-Jona) is crossed by about 26,000 vehicles every day.
+The cantons of Genève, Ticino and Zug, as well as the cities of Rapperswil-Jona and Bern announced, during the public hearing prior to September 2016, to be interested in to perform pilot tests.
+As of June 2016, the Seedamm causeway and the narrow Bahnhofstrasse road in Rapperswil is crossed by about 26,000 vehicles every day.
 In order to relieve the traffic on road and rail during rush hours, the town of Rapperswil-Jona in the Canton of St. Gallen is expected to participate as the first Swiss city in a presumably 2019 pilot project, although city officials announced on 25 January 2017 to "seek for alternative solutions".